 Academic assistance is provided to students through extended day and extended year opportunities.
 Additionally, all eligible migrant students receive 24-hour accident insurance and free nutrition services at school.
 Assistance is also available for families who need access to social services.
 Districts served include Bend-LaPine, Culver, Madras, Mitchell, Crook, Redmond, and Sisters.

-To ensure equitable educational opportunities to every migrant student to amplify their highest academic and personal success
+To ensure equitable educational opportunities to each and every migrant student to amplify their highest academic, social, and personal success.

 High Desert Education Service District